 Belmore Park has often been at the forefront of social movements.
-Events in the park have been attended by up to 40,000 people across a wide range of communities and include:
+Events have been attended by a wide range of communities and include:

-- Annual Chinese New Year and Lunar New Year celebrations, featuring markets, lion dances, firecrackers, and carnival rides; - A 40,000 person march and rally on 26 January 1988 to protest Invasion Day; - A 1991 rally protesting Fred Nile's antiabortion bill, which was then boycotted by almost all women in the NSW Upper House; - An Olympic Live site in 2000, with a big screen TV inviting passers-by to lounge in the park; - The annual Thailand Grand Festival, featuring a big stage, ceremony, parade, and markets; - Regular community Tai Chi gatherings and dance rehearsals; - Climate Action demonstrations and marches; - Hong Kong Pro-Democracy rallies; - Rallies for Black Lives Matter; - The YES! march for marriage equality;
+- Annual Chinese New Year and Lunar New Year celebrations, featuring markets, lion dances, firecrackers, and carnival rides; - A 40,000 person march and rally on 26 January 1988 to protest Invasion Day; - A 1991 rally protesting Fred Nile's antiabortion bill, which was then boycotted by almost all women in the NSW Upper House; - An Olympic Live site in 2000, with a big screen TV inviting passers-by to lounge in the park; - The annual Thailand Grand Festival, featuring a big stage, ceremony, parade, and markets; - Regular community Tai Chi and dance; - Mardi Gras festivities; and - Rallies for Climate Action, Black Lives Matter, YES!
+Marriage Equality, Hong Kong Pro-Democracy, Lockout Laws, and Invasion Day.